Buffalo Niagara International Airport: Current terminal

 In 1991 it was decided a new terminal would make more sense than continued renovations.
 Construction of the new building designed by the Greater Buffalo International Airport (GBIA) Design Group, a joint venture composed of Kohn Pederson Fox Associates, CannonDesign, and William Nicholas Bodouva began in 1995 in between the two existing terminals.

 The new $56 million terminal (at newly named Buffalo-Niagara International Airport) opened on November 3, 1997, with 15 gates.
 The old terminals were demolished immediately to allow expansion.
 The new building was expanded in 2001, increasing the number of gates to 24.
 The entire terminal has a total floor area of 462256 sqft.

-Latest expansion

 In late 2017 the terminal began an $80 million renovation and expansion with more than 54000 sqft of new space as part of the airport's 2013 master plan.
 The expansion will create secure walkways on the east and west side of the terminal for arriving passengers and relocate the central exit walkway to eliminate bottlenecks with departing passengers on the second floor.
 This will also create expanded curbside space for arriving and departing passengers.
 The renovation will also replace the baggage claim area's three flat plate baggage carousels with four sloped plate carousels, doubling the current capacity.
 Preparations began in December 2018, and groundbreaking and major construction began in February 2019.
 The renovations were completed in 2021.
 As part of the master plan, this expansion allows for the creation of a new pier south of the current east concourse.